joj-macho/Pythological-Playground/converter/README.md

 ## How it Works

-- The <code>main</code> function begins by printing a welcome message.
-Then it prompts the user to choose the desired type of conversion by entering the corresponding number.
+- The <code>main</code> function starts by printing a welcome message and enters a loop to perform unit conversions based on the user's choice.
+Users are prompted to select the type of conversion (length, mass, or temperature) by entering the corresponding number.
+The menu interface allows users to select the type of conversion they want to perform.

-- The program contains three conversion functions.
-Each of these functions takes the input value, the unit to convert from, and the unit to convert to as arguments.
-They calculate the result based on the conversion formula for the respective type (length, weight, or temperature) and print the converted value.
+- The program contains three conversion functions: <code>convert_length</code>, <code>convert_weight</code>, and <code>convert_temperature</code>.
+Each of these functions accepts an input value, the unit to convert from, and the unit to convert to as arguments.
+They calculate the result using the appropriate conversion formula for the respective type and display the converted value.
-    - <code>convert_length</code>: Converts a length from one unit to another.
-    - <code>convert_weight</code>: Converts a weight from one unit to another.
-    - <code>convert_temperature</code>: Converts a temperature from one unit to another.

-- Each of these functions takes the input value, the unit to convert from, and the unit to convert to as arguments.
-They calculate the result based on the conversion formula for the respective type (length, weight, or temperature) and print the converted value.
+- The program provides a list of available units for each type of conversion.
+This list is obtained through the <code>get_unit_list</code> function, which returns the units for the chosen category (length, mass, or temperature).

-- The program interacts with the user to collect input values for the conversion, including the type of conversion and the units involved.
-It validates user input and ensures a smooth flow of the conversion process.
+- The program interacts with the user to collect input values for conversion, including the choice of conversion type and the units involved.
+It also validates user input to ensure everything works well.

-- The menu interface is governed by the <code>get_conversion_choice</code> function and the <code>main</code> function.
-It allows users to select the type of conversion they wish to perform.
-It provides options to choose from and guides the user through the conversion process based on their choice.

 ## Program Input & Output